 While a lot of classic male country singers' voices are judged positively for their similarity to Jimmie Rodgers, Ernest Tubb, or fellow "Amanda" singer Waylon Jennings, the late Don Williams simply sounds like Don Williams.
 The stocky Texas native, known for years as the Gentle Giant, added to the list of definitive vocalists with his smooth bass-baritone delivery.

 It's not easy to narrow down a Country Music Hall of Fame member's 17 chart-toppers and numerous other memorable songs to a list of his 10 greatest hits.
-Think of these picks as evidence that Williams was the proverbial good guy in a white hat, riding in country music's increasingly cutthroat and pop-friendly rodeo.
+Think of these subjective picks as evidence that Williams was the proverbial good guy in a white hat, riding in country music's increasingly cutthroat and pop-friendly rodeo.

 10. "Rake and Ramblin' Man"

 9. "Til The Rivers All Run Dry"

 At a time when many of the best singers and songwriters shone as acoustic-based performers, Williams wowed listeners with this gentle co-write.